 - Jetpack: He often uses this as transportation.

 - The Mentor

 - Older Than He Looks: He looks good for 90.

 - Punny Name: A play on "Warmonger".

-- Reasonable Authority Figure/A Father to His Men: Even though he captured and imprisoned the monsters, he shows a great respect for them.
+- Reasonable Authority Figure: Even though he captured and imprisoned the monsters, he shows a great respect for them.